 Allergies cause a host of uncomfortable symptoms including sneezing; stuffy, itchy, or runny nose; and itchy, watery eyes.
 Medication is the only relief.
 The economic impact of upper respiratory seasonal allergies is close to $3.4 billion in medical costs.
-Nearly half that cost is due to physician prescribed medications.
+Nearly half that cost is due to physician prescribed medications. these medications have side affects which can cause many dental problems.
 Side effects caused by allergy medications include:

 Dry Mouth: Saliva does more than just moisten our food, making it easy to swallow.
 Although it is 98% water, the other 2% is composed of useful enzymes, antibacterial compounds, mucus, and electrolytes, all which work to protect your mouth against harmful bacteria.
 Allergy medications affect dental health by drying the mouth out.
 A decrease in saliva production can lead to bad breath, tooth decay, gingivitis, and periodontitis.

 Mouth Breathing: A stuffy nose due to allergy congestion can result in breathing through the mouth.
 Air against oral tissue dries up saliva causing dry mouth.
 When gingival, or gum, tissue become dry it can lead to swelling, gum sensitivity, and tooth decay.
 Research indicates that mouth breathing may lead to palate malformations, dental overbites, and crooked teeth.
 When breathing through the mouth, the tongue rests on the top palate, causing cheek muscles to relax onto the upper teeth.
 This long-term pressure can lead to crooked teeth.